 There was talk that the Mueller report would do in Trump.
 But the latest findings have ruled in favour of Trump being exonerated.
 For the Trump haters, keep your money and just wait until the 2020 election in hopes that the Democrats can nominate a strong candidate to replace him in the White House.

 Bookmakers at 888sport offer odds on Trump serving a full first term in office.
 With an impeachment inquiry underway, YES favorite odds have jumped some (1.05 to 1.20) while the underdog odds (7.50 to 4.00) lost almost half their value.

 Tied to the Trump impeachment are the Trump resignation odds, which are less likely to happen and by that we mean close to nil.

-Not packing the punch Dems hoped it would, the Mueller report doesn't fully back Trump being forced to resign.
+Not packing the punch Dems hoped it would, the Mueller report didn't produce anything worthy of impeachment.
 However, a huge ego, along with Trump being able to dodge all scandals thrown at him, make it highly unlikely that he will step down willingly.
 Strap in though, as this saga will be long running.

 Odds of the Democratic Candidate to Run for President

 As of September 30, 2019, with Kirsten Gilibrand now out of the race, there are 19 Democrat Presidential candidates remaining in the primary.